-- a. date and times commencing and completing inspection; - b. location of areas of seepage, with comments on changes in conditions; - c. location of boils, with comments on number and size, rate of flow, and change in conditions; - d. description of problems experienced at floodboxes; - e. description of any other damage to dykes, bank protection, structures and/or property; - f. description of the condition of dyke crest and sideslopes.
+- a. date and times commencing and completing inspection; - b. location of areas of seepage, with comments on changes in conditions; - location of boils, with comments on number and size, rate of flow, and change in conditions; - description of problems experienced at floodboxes; - e. description of any other damage to dykes, bank protection, structures and/or property; - f. description of the condition of dyke crest and sideslopes.

-COLEBROOK DYKING DISTRICT SERPENTINE RIVER FLOOD CONTROL WORKS OPERATION AND MAINTENANCE MANUAL
+DISTRICT OF SURREY SERPENTINE RIVER AND CRESCENT BEACH FLOOD CONTROL WORKS OPERATION AND MAINTENANCE MANUAL